-Steven is responsible for the supervision of Milk Marketing Examiners located throughout the state and one auditor located in eastern Pennsylvania.
+Steven is responsible for the supervision of Milk Marketing Examiners located throughout the state and three Milk Marketing Auditors.
 He is also the agency's resource for computer-related activities including hardware and software installation and maintenance, help desk activities, and the maintenance of the application "Milk Accounting and Regulatory System" (MARS) and its related database.